Kellan-Anderson/Gym-Workout-Tracker/README.md

 - [x] Create a home page and display some information for a user who is visiting the site for the first time.
 - [x] Make a sign in button.
 - [x] Make the app redirect to the dashboard page if the user is already signed in or if they are signing in for the first time.

+### Exercises page tasks
+- [ ] Create a button to open a modal to add a new exercise.
+- [ ] Make a list of all the exercises that belong to the user that is sorted by date added.
+Exercises should have an options button, but does not have to be operational for this task.
+- [ ] Make the options button on an exercise element operational for both editing and deleting the exercise.
+- [ ] Add a search bar to the exercises page to search for an exercise by name.
+- [ ] Add a sorting selector to the exercises page to sort the exercises by name or date added.

+### Other tasks & chores
+- [x] Deploy app to vercel.
+- [x] Create task list for exercises page
+- [x] Fix typo's in issue templates
+- [x] Update the metadata in the root layout
+- [ ] Add navigation bar to the app.